vikdevelop/SaveDesktop/.github/pull_request_template.md

 If your changes include visual modifications, please include screenshots to demonstrate the changes.

 ## Testing

-Select the installation methods on which you tested your changes:

-- [ ] Flatpak or GNOME Builder
+- [ ] I have tested my changes via GNOME Builder
-- [ ] Snap

 ## Checklist